 - Glass jar with lid to store your ink

-How to make natural ink or paint from plants
+How to make watercolor paints from plants:

 - Gather or collect your plant material (see suggestions above).